sagemath/sagewiki_to_gh-2022-10-10/days24.md

 Romania, Turkey, Iceland, Israel, Liechtenstein, Norway or Switzerland.

+We also have very limited non-EU funding.
+Even if you don't fit the criteria above, feel free to contact the organizers via email to ask about possibilities.

 Accommodation for participants receiving financial support will be in shared double rooms at the Hotel Sommerhaus in Hagenberg, within walking distance to [[http://www.risc.jku.at|RISC]] where the workshop will take place.

 Follow [[https://portal.risc.jku.at/conferences/sage-days-24/support-form|this link]] for the [[https://portal.risc.jku.at/conferences/sage-days-24/support-form|financial support application form]].
 Deadline for applications is April 12th, 2010.